 Warranty: Up to 3 years

-In my tests, I found fill time with this pump is just under 10 minutes (for a 11’6” SUP), and it includes a deflate setting so you can pack up and get on with your day quickly.
-Not only does it come with onboard cable storage and a carry handle, but it’s sized and shaped to fit snugly into the pocket of your iRocker SUP carry bag.
+In my tests, I found fill time with this pump is just over 12 minutes (for a 11’ SUP), and it includes a deflate setting so you can pack up and get on with your day quickly (also an absolute necessity with certain paddleboard designs, as I discovered in my testing of the Body Glove Performer 11).

-While I used it only for my SUP, I did notice that it didn’t include any additional nozzles, so I couldn’t use it for inflating a kayak or pool toys.
+Sadly, I can only use it for my SUPs.
+It doesn’t include any additional nozzles, meaning I couldn’t use it for inflating a kayak or pool toys.
 I also discovered that it scuffed when I placed it down because there are no “feet” to keep it off the ground.

 - Fast despite its compact size